the-deep-learners/study-group/weekly-work/week12/README.md

 *Meeting date: June XX, 2017*

-For our fourth consecutive session, we continued to delve into *Natural Language Processing with Deep Learning* by following along with the Stanford [Winter 2017 CS224N lectures](https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6).
+For our fourth consecutive session, we delved further into *Natural Language Processing with Deep Learning* by following along with the Stanford [Winter 2017 CS224N lectures](https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6).

 A summary blog post, replete with photos of the session, can be found [here](ADD LINK).

+---
 ## Recommended Preparatory Work

 Because of the extended gap between sessions to create space for recording [Deep Learning with TensorFlow LiveLessons](https://github.com/the-deep-learners/TensorFlow-LiveLessons) for the O'Reilly Safari, the recommended preparatory work for Session XII was double the usual, i.e., lectures ten through fifteen: